How to Transition from a Full-Time Job to Freelancing Successfully

 How to Set Your Rates:

-✔ Research industry pricing (see what other freelancers charge)
+• Research industry pricing by looking at what other freelancers charge in your field

-✔ Charge based on value and expertise, not just hours worked
+• Charge based on the value and expertise you bring, not just hours worked

 Step 5: Create a Smooth Exit Plan